Counselling Program Outline

 Birthing Families Foundation provides programs that serve the birthing community with objectives to reduce health disparities for low income, marginalized, racialized, and oppressed populations and for those encountering disability, family violence, racial violence and/or addiction.

 Birthing Families Counselling Program offers sliding scale counselling for perinatal individuals and families who are in need of support and guidance but who have a barrier to accessing these supports.
 Each of our counsellors specialize in offering perinatal support and have worked with many families to work to create positive mental health and well-being during the time of starting a family.
 Families within the perinatal period will be offered 10 sessions of counselling (over a 3 month period) at a rate established with the family.
 They will have the opportunity to interview and choose a counsellor that feels like the right fit.

 The pandemic, and its ensuing isolation have resulted in higher incidences of postpartum mood disorders.
 This program is in alignment with the WHO’s Mental Health Response in that it will assist in improving psychological well-being by providing psycho-social interventions and psychological support during the pandemic.
 Thus, we are striving to offer families support in the form of counselling in order to fill the gaps created with COVID precautions.
-This supports the American College of OBGYNs recommendation to engage rings of support around birthing families to foster increased health and well-being in the postpartum period.

 Families who Qualify